Updated February 2023

 How long does it take for my Google reviews to show up?

+So you're thinking, "How do I find my Google reviews?!" especially if it seems like they've gone AWOL.
 Typically, when someone posts a Google review on your business listing, it should show up publicly within 48 hours.

 Review data may come through up to 7 days later, but this isn't typical, so if your review appears as if it isn't publicly visible within this timeframe, there may be an issue with your listing, or with the reviews posted.